 N: Audit - To audit a course, a student must register for the course and pay the required tuition and fees.
 Class participation will be at the instructor's discretion.
 Students may change their registration status to or from audit by completing the appropriate form in the registration office no later than the first class day of the seventh week of the quarter.
-Ns will appear on the student's class schedule and on the transcript but are not counted in the GPA computation.
+Ns will appear on the transcript but are not counted in the GPA computation.

-NC: No Credit - This grade is used when a student does not successfully complete a course offering with a Pass/No Credit (P/NC) option.
-This grade will not be considered in the GPA calculation.

-P: Pass - By assigning a P, the instructor certifies a performance level of at least 2.0.
+P/NC & P/0.0: Pass/No Credit & Pass/0.0 -This grade is given when a student successfully completes a course offering a Pass/No Credit (P/NC) option.
+By assigning a P, the instructor certifies a performance level of at least 2.0.
 P allows credit for the course, but the grade will not be considered in GPA calculations.
-Students wishing to be graded on the Pass/0.0 or Pass/NC system, in courses offering such an option, must submit a pass option form signed by their instructor to the registration desk no later than the end of the day which constitutes the midpoint of the course.
-For most classes, this will be the end of the fifth week.
+In college-level courses (numbered 100 and higher) designated as having the P/0.0 or P/NC option, students who wish to be graded on the Pass/0.0 or Pass/NC option, must submit a Student Option Grading Form signed by their instructor to the registration desk no later than the end of the day which constitutes the midpoint of the course.
+In precollege level courses (numbered less than 100), students may request a P/NC or P/0.0 grade option without a Student Option Grading Form at any time during the quarter.
 Unless a 2.0 performance level is achieved, the student selecting the P/0.0 option will receive no credit and the grade of 0.0, and the student selecting the P/NC option will receive an NC grade.
-A maximum of 30 P credits may apply to any Shoreline degree (with the exception of Nursing and Health Care Information Programs).
+The NC grade will not be considered in the GPA calculation.
+While some degrees and programs may allow no P credits, no degree or program at Shoreline may include more than thirty P credits.

-V: Unofficial Withdrawal - This is to be awarded when a student attends briefly, rarely or not at all and does not withdraw with a W grade.
-This grade will be considered to be a 0.0 in GPA calculations.
+V: Unofficial Withdrawal - To be awarded when a student attends briefly, rarely or not at all and does not withdraw with a W grade.
+This grade will be considered to be a zero in GPA calculations.

 W: Official Withdrawal - A W grade will be granted only from the first day of the third week through the first class day of the seventh week of the quarter (or the equivalent date for the summer quarter) provided the student follows the early exit procedure.
-No Ws will be given after the cut-off date.
+No Ws will be given after the cut off date.
 Ws remain on the transcript but are not counted in the GPA computation.

 A student may not withdraw to avoid consequences of cheating, plagiarism or other intellectual dishonesty.

-- Z: Hardship Withdrawal This grade may be given at the student's written request and the instructor's agreement that a crisis and/or unusual, extreme circumstance which has interfered or interrupted the student's ability to attend class and perform course work for the current quarter has occurred.
-This grade will not be considered in GPA calculations. - \: No valid grade submitted by the instructor before the deadline.
-Students should contact the instructor or the Division Office for more information.
+Z: Hardship Withdrawal - This grade may be given at the student's written request and the instructor's agreement that a crisis and/or unusual, extreme circumstance which has interfered or interrupted the student's ability to attend class and perform course work for the current quarter has occurred.
+This grade will not be considered in GPA calculations.